Empty Homes

 Suspension of the premium Council Tax charge

-To support owners who have recently purchased a property which has been empty for one or more years, the Council is offering a suspension of the premium Council Tax charge for the following situations:
+To support owners who have recently acquired a property which has been empty for one or more years, the Council is offering a suspension of the premium Council Tax charge in the following situations.

 Owners who leave properties empty

-Enforcement measures are used as a last resort.
-This may be when:
+Enforcement is used as a last resort.
+However, it may be necessary when:

 - a home has been abandoned; or